Words have power.

 - Homophobia: the fear and hatred of or discomfort with people who are attracted to members of the same sex.
 (Human Rights Campaign)

 - Identity: (1) the collective aspect of the set of characteristics by which a thing or person is definitively recognized or known; and (2) the set of behavioral or personal characteristics by which an individual is recognizable as a member of a group.
-(Teaching Tolerance)
+(Learning for Justice)

 - Immigrant: Someone who makes a conscious decision to leave his or her home and move to a foreign country with the intention of settling there.
 Immigrants often go through a lengthy vetting process to immigrate to a new country.
 Many become lawful permanent residents and eventually citizens.
 Immigrants research their destinations, explore employment opportunities, and study the language of the country where they plan to live.
 Most importantly, they are free to return home whenever they choose.
 (International Rescue Committee)